ibmjstart/bluemix-java-postgresql-uploader/README.md

 Now that you have the project in Eclipse, you can edit the source and re-deploy to BlueMix by either:

-  a.
-Exporting your updated project as a WAR file and push it from the command line as before; or
+  A.  Exporting your updated project as a WAR file and push it from the command line as before

  -OR-

-  b.
-Installing the [Eclipse Cloud Foundry Plugin](https://marketplace.eclipse.org/content/cloud-foundry-integration-eclipse), defining the BlueMix endpoint (https://api.ng.bluemix.net), and deploying your application right from Eclipse.
+  B.  Installing the [Eclipse Cloud Foundry Plugin](https://marketplace.eclipse.org/content/cloud-foundry-integration-eclipse), defining the BlueMix endpoint (https://api.ng.bluemix.net), and deploying your application right from Eclipse.

 ## License ##
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at